jon-chun/sentimentarcs_notebooks/README.md

 * The largest ensemble of open NLP sentiment analysis models that we know of (currently over 3 dozen)
 * Efficient and Flexible Human-in-the-Loop to supervise, customize, tune the entire end-to-end process of sentiment analysis
-* Flexible statistical, visualzation and text cutomizations so Domain Experts can quickly identify, extract and analyze key features of time series.
+* Flexible statistical, visualzation and text cutomizations so Domain Experts can easily identify, extract and analyze key features and surrounding text from sentiment time series.
 * Access to domain specific baselines (Novels, Finance and Social Media) based upon carefully curated corpora
 * Novel Time Series Synthesis and Data Augmentation for NLP Sentiment Analysis Time Series
 * Novel Peak Detection Algorithms customized for NLP Sentiment Analysis Time Series